Secudnaorg/dnsmin-ui/README.md

 Built for Big DNS.

-An API service designed to provide advanced management and monitoring capabilities for the PowerDNS server suite.
+A user interface for the DNSMin API service used to manage the PowerDNS server suite.

 ***WARNING: This project is a work in progress and is NOT ready for production use!***